Benifeat/FullStack-BootCamp/README.md

 were asked to complete a challenge from frontendmentor in which I had to make a summry tab, with with a button and design + practice Flex/grid.

+### homepractice1
+where asked to make a webpage window featuring a school schedule using grid.

 # Project1-(HW1) Store Website
 As part of class homework, I built this Templates Shop Website.